YurBagoyan/Design_Patterns/Creational_Patterns/Singleton/README.md

 # Singleton
-Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
+Singleton is a creational design pattern, which ensures that only one object of its kind exists and provides a single point of access to it for any other code.

+Singleton has almost the same pros and cons as global variables.
+Although they’re super-handy, they break the modularity of your code.

+You can’t just use a class that depends on a Singleton in some other context, without carrying over the Singleton to the other context.
+Most of the time, this limitation comes up during the creation of unit tests.

 ## Problem